Balances Mechanics: Basic concepts

-Credit creation and credit mechanics
+Bank money creation and Credit Mechanics

-Balances Mechanics considers the mechanics of private credit creation and recognizes the Credit Mechanics, which comes from Otto Pfleiderer and Wilhelm Lautenbach.
+Balances Mechanics considers the mechanics of private credit creation and recognizes the credit mechanics, which comes from Otto Pfleiderer and Wilhelm Lautenbach.
 (Wolfgang Stützel often spoke of the "Lautenbachsche Kreditmechanik").

-From the mechanics of giving a credit it becomes obvious: Once a debtor uses its credit entry, which corresponds to a liability, as payment for a purchase at the market, by Balances Mechanics this creates a surplus of the debtors expenses over its revenues.
+From the mechanics of giving a loan it becomes obvious: Once a debtor uses its credit entry, which corresponds to a liability, as payment for a purchase at the market, by Balances Mechanics this creates a surplus of the debtors expenses over its revenues.
 With that the remainder of the economy has a surplus of revenues over expenses.

-This business relationship (temporarily) created new fiat money (if the seller does not use the received money to pay back own active debts) and in tendency leads to national economy value added.
+This business relationship (temporarily) created new fiat money (if the seller does not use the received money to pay back own bank liabilities). and in tendency leads to national economy value added (in a phase of growing economy only).

 This relativises common statements by classic theories which claim that so called capital collector locations would loan deposits from savers to debtors.
 Because the surplus of expenses of a debtor enables additional property to the economy (lowering liabilities, increasing monetary property) it is valid to say $I => S$, in no case the opposite.